qualisign/optipulse.github.io/whitepaper.md

 Most aspects of this idea haven't achieved finality, though the above seems to be a good starting point.
 Open discussion between experts across various fields will be needed to design and build this app as well as form a business that can support it.

-An in-progress prototype is available for viewing at:
+A prototype is being build and is available for viewing at:
 <https://optipulse.github.io>

-Needless to say, this prototype only includes the front-end for sake of illustration, and it isn't capable of handling transactions.
+Needless to say, this is only for the sake of illustration, and it only represent an early stage of the front-end.
+It isn't able to handle transactions yet.

 This whitepaper includes the following sections:
-1.  a section explaining theoretical background knowledge of relevant technologies
+-   1. a section explaining theoretical background knowledge of relevant technologies
-2.  a high-level description of a possible application taking advantage of the capabilities of these technologies
+-   2. a high-level description of a possible application taking advantage of the capabilities of these technologies
-3.  a description of a business model implementable by an autonomous organization that will support the development and maintenance of this app and secure its relevance in perpetuity
+-   3. a description of a business model implementable by an autonomous organization that will support the development and maintenance of this app and secure its relevance in perpetuity

-# Theory<a id="sec-2" name="sec-2"></a>
+# Background<a id="sec-2" name="sec-2"></a>

 ## Platform Business<a id="sec-2-1" name="sec-2-1"></a>